kphretiq/github-web-hook-flask-restful/README.md

 # github-web-hook-flask-restful
 Flask-based webhook using flask-restful api to run a script in response to a GitHub webhook call.

-This service does not "do" anything but call an external script.
-If you don't like this technique, fork it and have at it.
+This one does not "do" anything but call an external script.
+If you want something more sophisticated, you may want to look elsewhere.

 Before setting this up, have a quick skim of the GitHub [Webhooks](https://developer.github.com/webhooks/) Developer Documentation, so you can see what is expected.